Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

     m_swapchainDimensions.resize(m_viewCount);
     m_swapchainImages.resize(m_viewCount);
 ```
 Here we gather data for the view configuration views, this might seem a bit odd since we did something similar before, however, these ones are the views, rather than the configurations and types which is what we did before in the GetViewConfigurationViews().
+The key difference: previously we enumerated which view configuration types are available (STEREO, MONO, etc.), but here we're querying the actual view parameters for a specific configuration type.
+Each XrViewConfigurationView contains the recommended and maximum resolution, as well as the recommended swapchain sample count for one view within that configuration.
+For PRIMARY_STEREO, this returns 2 view configuration views (one per eye), each with potentially different recommended dimensions if the HMD has asymmetric displays.
 Once again, we get the amount of viewConfigViews and then fill that vector with the data we gathered, if anything goes wrong, we will log this.

 ```cpp
 // Create swapchains for each view